klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§8.
 Judgment to include damages against party and sureties.**

-At the trial, the amount of damages to be awarded to either party, upon the bond of the adverse party, shall be claimed, ascertained, and awarded under the same procedure prescribed in §20 of Rule 57.
+At the trial, the amount of damages to be awarded to either party, upon the bond of the adverse party, shall be claimed, ascertained, and awarded under the same procedure prescribed in Section 20 of Rule 57.

 **§9.
 When final injunction granted.**

 If after the trial of the action it appears that the applicant is entitled to have the act or acts complained of permanently enjoined the court shall grant a final injunction perpetually restraining the party or person enjoined from the commission or continuance of the act or acts of confirming the preliminary mandatory injunction.

 <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 59 RECEIVERSHIP </p>

 **§1.
 Appointment of receiver.**